perennialAutodidact/django_guides/django_heroku.md

 A step-by-step guide for deploying a [Django](https://www.djangoproject.com/) project to [Heroku](https://www.heroku.com/) using the Git command line.

-This guide is written using a Linux terminal and will use Django 3.0 and Python 3.8.
+This guide was written using a Linux terminal and will use Django 3.0 and Python 3.8.

+Updated August, 2021 using Django 3.2 and Python 3.9.

 ## Create Django Project